cemac/StormTrackingScripts/README.md

  * [Python](https://www.anaconda.com/download/) (Standard anaconda package)

-A full list of Requirements is listed in the yml file (python 3) *python 2 coming soon*
+A full list of Requirements is listed in the yml files (python 3). installing via setup.py will account for requirements.

 <hr>